Peptide bond: Synthesis

 When two amino acids form a dipeptide through a peptide bond, it is a type of condensation reaction.
-In this kind of condensation, two amino acids approach each other, with the non-side chain (C1) carboxylic acid moiety of one coming near the non-side chain (N2) amino moiety of the other.
-One loses a hydrogen and oxygen from its carboxyl group (COOH) and the other loses a hydrogen from its amino group (NH_{2}).
-This reaction produces a molecule of water (H_{2}O) and two amino acids joined by a peptide bond (−CO−NH−).
+In this kind of reaction, two amino acids approach each other, with the non-side chain (C1) carboxylic acid moiety of one coming near the non-side chain (N2) amino moiety of the other.
+One amino acid loses a hydrogen and oxygen from its carboxyl group (COOH) and the other amino acid loses a hydrogen from its amino group (NH_{2}).
+This reaction produces one molecule of water (H_{2}O), as well as two amino acids joined by a peptide bond (−CO−NH−).
 The two joined amino acids are called a dipeptide.

-The amide bond is synthesized when the carboxyl group of one amino acid molecule reacts with the amino group of the other amino acid molecule, causing the release of a molecule of water (H_{2}O), hence the process is a dehydration synthesis reaction.
+The amide bond is synthesized when the carboxyl group of one amino acid molecule reacts with the amino group of the other amino acid molecule, causing the release of a molecule of water (H_{2}O), hence the process is a dehydration synthesis chemical reaction.